 We hold an annual Construction Contest where home-constructed equipment is judged and awards made.
-Our meeting in December takes the form of a Christmas party where there is always plenty to eat and drink - and a raffle is held (there is only one meeting in December, as the second would fall in the Christmas break).
+Our meeting in December takes the form of a Christmas party where there is always plenty to eat and drink - and a raffle is held (we only arrange to have one meeting in December, as the second would typically fall in the Christmas break).

 The Society enters a number of contests - notably HF NFD and SSB Field Day, where a station is established under canvas and operated continuously for 24 hours.
 This requires much participation by members - both in setting up the tents, antennas, generator, barbecue etc. and in operating around the clock.

-We have a number of keen DF'ers who enter and administer qualifying events for the national championships.
+We have a number of keen top-band DF'ers who enter and administer qualifying events for the national championships.

 Our Members have given talks to local schools and we have operated stations at Scout and Guide events, notably for JOTA and Thinking Day On The Air.